Gabelbombe/Vagrant-SNS/README.md

  * vagrant up
  * vagrant ssh

- * cd /var/www/html && composer install
+ `Please keep in mind that this requires a credentials in credentials/ses.csv to operate!`

-From your browser visit this [local gateway](http://192.168.50.22)
+From your browser visit this [local gateway](http://192.168.50.33)

-You should be able to see something referring to laravel if the world is a good and happy place :)